- Download our Moving to Qatar Guide (PDF)

 The Qatar Electricity & Water Company (QEWC) is the principal supplier of electricity and desalinated water, playing a pivotal role in ensuring a dependable supply to the country's residents.

 The electrical system in Qatar operates on a 240-volt supply, accommodating Type D and G plugs.
-Type D outlets feature three round pins in a triangular configuration, whereas Type G outlets are characterized by three rectangular pins in a similar pattern, including an integral fuse for added safety.
+Type D outlets feature three round pins in a triangular configuration, whereas Type G outlets are characterised by three rectangular pins in a similar pattern, including an integral fuse for added safety.
 It is essential for expats to procure suitable adapters for their devices, ensuring compatibility with these specific outlet types.

 Given the country's limited natural resources and high consumption rates, water scarcity presents a significant challenge in Qatar.
 The government actively seeks sustainable solutions to address this issue, encouraging residents to adhere to water conservation measures, including the Tarsheed campaign, aimed at reducing electricity and water usage through public awareness and incentives.